aymarZRK/Dashboard-Excel-vs-Tableau/README.md

-# Drinko Commercial Activities Performance
+# Dashboard Excel vs Tableau

 I created a dynamic dashboard to illustrate a company's Net Sales and Gross Profit through its Twelve Last Month (LTM) and through the months included in his Yet To Date period (YTD)